tamminhdao/jekyll-now/_posts/2017-11-20-swiftSetup.md

 └── Tests
     └── bowlingSpec
         └── bowlingSpec.swift
+`
 11. `vim Package.swift`

-Edit the file to include Quick and Nimble as dependencies The file should look like this in the end:
+Edit the file to include Quick and Nimble as dependencies.
+The file should look like this in the end:

 ```swift